danicmp/Breast_Cancer_Analysis/README.md

 # Breast_Cancer_Analysis

-Machine Learning analysis (both supervised and unsupervised) for Advanced ML Course of MSc in Data Science for Management, University of Catania.
+Machine Learning analysis (both supervised and unsupervised) for Advanced ML Course of MSc in Data Science for Management, University of Catania.\pagebreak
 It is carried on the *Breast Cancer Wisconsin* dataset, available on UCI Machine Learning Repository and also on Kaggle.